litanlitudan/skyagi/skyagi-api/README.md

         * `conversation`: a conversation message from one of the user created characters.
         * `info`: a system message for informative purpose.
         * `whisper`: a system message indicating whispers between user created characters.
+        * `error`: a system message indicating a error happening

 ```
 {